-Generally whilst the submission of a tender will be considered as confidential, under FOI legislation this information they feel should be exempt from FOI legislation, although the decision as to potential release rests with the COPCC.
+Generally whilst the submission of a tender will be considered as confidential, under FOI legislation this is likely to be insufficient as grounds for not releasing the information under an FOI request.
+Should an FOI request arise, appropriate steps should be adopted to enquire of prospective suppliers what, if any, information they feel should be exempt from FOI legislation, although the decision as to potential release rests with the COPCC.
 Before any information is released appropriate advice must be sought from the Deputy Monitoring Officer.